 Not anymore!
 Lately, grey has been seen popping up in more and more trends, thanks to the fact that its personality has changed from sombre to sophisticated.
 It slowly creeped into popular colour palettes reserved for the public spaces of the house (like living rooms and dining rooms), and now it has reached the ultimate private room: your bedroom.
 And it works!

-But don’t think that you can just splash a dove grey hue onto a wall and add a stone-grey duvet to your bed and call it a day.
+But don’t think that you can just splash a dove grey hue onto a wall and add a stone-grey duvet to your bed and call it a successful grey and white bedroom design.
 Like all colours, grey needs to be approached from a certain angle to make sure it works.

 And that’s what we’re going to attempt today with our grey bedroom ideas.